-The Arctic Chalet is dedicated to providing tourists and business travelers coming to Inuvik, with comfortable, clean, accommodations in a charming northern setting surrounded by the beauties of nature.
+The Arctic Chalet is dedicated to providing tourists and business travelers coming to Inuvik, with comfortable and clean accommodations in a charming northern setting surrounded by the beauties of nature.
 We hope that we can help you to have a wonderful time during your visit to the beautiful Canadian Arctic.
 It was our love of the north, the land and the people that inspired us to develop our property into a year-round lodging and tourist facility so that we could share this wonderful and unique place with you.

-Olav is a retired aeronautical engineer, licensed aircraft mechanic and bush pilot who worked in the arctic for more than thirty-five years and has flown tourists to the North Pole four times!
+Olav is a retired aeronautical engineer, licensed aircraft mechanic and bush pilot who worked in the Arctic for more than thirty-five years and has flown tourists to the North Pole four times!
 In his early twenties Olav immigrated to Canada from his homeland in Norway after attending a private college in Great Britain.
-As a young boy his favorite hobby was building model airplanes and later models which he could fly, often crashing them and then patiently putting them back together.
+As a young boy his favorite hobby was building model airplanes and later models which he could fly, sometimes crashing them and then patiently putting them back together.
 Winning competitions now and then made it all worthwhile.
 By the time he was 15 he was an honest-to-goodness pilot flying real airplanes and learning how to build them, which he still enjoys doing in his spare time.
 Although Olav is retired from commercial aviation he now stays more than just busy rebuilding cabins, building dog sleds, bridges and trails, looking after our rental cars, doing maintenance work and grooming dog sled trails in the winter with his big Alpina Sherpa snowmobile.
 His favorite job is driving tourists up and down the Dempster Highway and on other remote northern roads such as the Aklavik ice highway and the new road to Tuktoyaktuk.
-Coming from a Sami heritage Olav also enjoys taking tourists to see the famous Canadian reindeer herd up in their winter grazing area north of Inuvik.